Culinary Teacher, Chat Potato

 Executive Chef, Taxi Dining Room

 Tony has been cooking since he was a boy, moving to Melbourne at the age of 17 to work at Luciano’s, before starting his apprenticeship at The Stokehouse.
 His passion for modern Thai and Chinese cuisine is well known and he continually explores his love of this cuisine through travel.
+He is currently the Executive Chef at Taxi Kitchen at Federation Square.

 Culinary Teacher, Blue Chilli Kitchen